kayroye/LLMCraft/README.md

 ## 📄 License

-This project is licensed under All Rights Reserved.
+This project is licensed under the BSD-3 Clause License.

 ## Acknowledgments